andrevidela/Research-report/Thesis/index.md

 name of benchmark, minimum, maximum, average, variance
 ```

-The three arrays at the end correspond to an aggergation of the data in “buckets”.
+The three arrays at the end correspond to an aggregation of the data in “buckets”.
 Our statistical tool makes 30 “buckets” which represent the different time slots that each benchmark result falls into.
 The first bucket is the minimum time measured across all benchmarks and the last bucket is the maximum time measured across all benchmarks.
 There are 28 other buckets in between those two extremities.
 The array represents the number of results that land for each bucket.

 As you can see the results are pretty consistent with our predictions but the values themselves aren't statistically significant.
 In order to get a better picture we are going to run the same benchmark 1000 times instead of 100.